 More information on the booking of these services and viewing of the cremation schedules.

-From January 2021, next-of-kin are to only engage the List of Registered Contractors
+From January 2021, next-of-kin are to only engage the

 to carry out exhumation, niche plaque related works, and erection of tombstone or monument service, in NEA-managed facilities.

 Contractors who have yet to register with NEA can do so by accessing the form

 .
 Please allow up to three (3) calendar weeks to process the application.
 Please allow up to three (3) calendar weeks to process the application.
 More information on the terms and conditions

 of the registration.

 More information on other death-related matters – such as how to register a death or arrange a funeral.